gabrielmbrum/perceptron/README.md

 - the [classfication-adaline](./adaline/) is used in the same problem of the classification-perceptron.

-in the classification problems, i wrote reports with some metrics and graphics to evalue each classifier.
+in the classification problems, i wrote reports with some metrics and graphics to evaluate each classifier.

 ## requirements